taylorlapeyre/taylorlapeyre.github.io/index.md

 I've also been the web developer for the [Louisiana Biomedical Research Network][2] for almost three years.

-This year I began working on a new [website][3] that will make it easier for people to find new ways to code.
+This year I made a new [website][3] that will make it easier for people to find new ways to code.

 I love to talk about software, programming, design, music, and many other things.
 You can reach me through [Twitter][4] or [email][5].